loiyumba/loiyumba.github.io/_posts/2016-04-09-dygraph-city.md

 temp_data <- read.csv("temp_data.csv", stringsAsFactor = FALSE)
 ```

+I usually read it with ~~data.table~~ package so that I can manipulate data with it.
+Alternatively, if the data is big, I use ~~readr~~ package for fast reading.

 I am assuming you are familiar with shinyapp.
 If not, a great material to learn shiny is available at shiny [homepage](http://shiny.rstudio.com/)